DataVirtuality/datavirtuality-masterclass-2022-h1/readme.md

 # datavirtuality-masterclass-2022

-This repository contains the recordings from the Data Virtuality Masterclass 2022.
+This repository contains the recordings and slides from the Data Virtuality Masterclass 2022.

 ## Please find the links to the recorded masterclass sessions here for 2022